MisteFr/ScoreboardsPE/README.md

 # ScoreboardPE

-A PocketMine-MP plugin that let you easily send scoreboards by using command on server who comes with a rich API for developers.
+A PocketMine-MP plugin that let you easily send scoreboards by using command on server who comes with a rich API for developers for MCBE 1.7.

-**NB**: As scoreboards are going to be added in 1.7, this plugin only works with 1.7.0.2&1.7.0.3 beta.
 ### Commands

 The command to use the soreboards is ``scoreboard``, his aliases are ``sc`` and ``score``.